MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/install-client-app.md

 After you have installed the Azure Information Protection client by using the previous instructions:

 1. Open Microsoft Word.
-Because this is the first time that you have run an Office 2010 application after you have installed the Azure Information Protection client, you see a **Microsoft Azure Information Protection** dialog box.
+When this is the first time that you have run an Office 2010 application after you have installed the Azure Information Protection client, you see a **Microsoft Azure Information Protection** dialog box.
 This dialog box tells you that administrator credentials are required to complete the sign in process.

 2. In the **Microsoft Azure Information Protection** dialog box, click **OK**.